sgost/contentconcepts-data/services/academic_editing/english_editing/index.md

         back to the customer.
       themeColor: "#FFABAB"
 faq:
-  title: English Editing - FAQ
+  title: English Language Editing - FAQ
   questions:
     - id: 1
       question: What is English Editing?
 What changes can I expect on my document?